About stuttering in children and teenagers

 You and your child also visit a speech pathologist once a week.
 At these visits the speech pathologist teaches you how to do the treatment effectively.

-Treatment takes different amounts of time, depending on how severe a child’s stuttering is.
-Your speech pathologist will work with you on finding ways to make the Lidcombe Program part of your everyday life, so you get the best possible outcome for your child.
+Treatment takes different amounts of time, depending on the severity of your child’s stuttering.
+Your speech pathologist will help you make the Lidcombe Program part of your everyday life, so you get the best possible outcome for your child.

 We don’t really know why stuttering happens.

 Stuttering runs in families.
-This means that stuttering might involve genes that are passed on to children from one or both parents.
 A child is more likely to stutter if other people in their family stutter or have stuttered.
 But it doesn’t mean that a child who has a family history of stuttering will definitely stutter.

 Stuttering isn’t caused by anxiety or stress.
 But stuttering can cause stress and anxiety, particularly for teenagers.

 A child can’t catch stuttering from somebody else.
-And a child who stutters can’t control it.
+And a child who stutters can’t always control it.